Editor's Note: This post was originally published in February 2020 and has been updated with additional information and newer resources in May 2023.

 Once you have control over your social media profiles, choose the platforms that you should invest the most time in.
 Some sites will be more beneficial to you than others, depending on your industry and your audience.
-As popular as Facebook is, it’s not the only platform you need to be visible on.
+As popular as Facebook is (2 billion monthly active users), it’s not the only platform you need to be visible on.

-If you want to maintain a healthy digital reputation, you must post frequently, comment when appropriate and reply to other’s comments.
-By responding quickly and professionally to comments and requests that show up on social media sites, you demonstrate your concern for the opinion of consumers.
-Just because a comment is negative, doesn’t mean it should be deleted.
-Responding well to criticism and sharing your action plan for improvement can actually help to improve your digital reputation, if done with care.
+And it's important to remember that just because a comment is negative, that doesn’t mean it should be deleted.
+Responding well to criticism and sharing your action plan for improvement can actually help to improve your digital reputation if done with care.
 Saying thank you and offering a heartfelt apology when something unfortunate happens is just as vital in the digital world as it is in person.

 Powerful Content and Thought Leadership

 This isn’t to say that you should just be posting any old content.
-When you consistently publish thoughtful, professional and, most importantly, relevant, information, you have the opportunity to establish yourself as a thought leader in your industry.
+When you consistently publish thoughtful, professional, and—most importantly—relevant information, you have the opportunity to establish yourself as a thought leader in your industry.
 Basically, by getting the right content out there, you maintain a positive digital reputation while becoming the organization to turn to whenever a consumer has a question.

 Yes, Your Blog Will Get Noticed

-A blog is a great reputation-builder, because it reflects the thoughts and values of your company, and lets the world know what you have to offer.
-A blog can also be used to optimize your rankings in the search engines, so that your company gets tied to the buzz-words that attract consumers.
+A blog is a great reputation-builder because it reflects the thoughts and values of your company and lets the world know what you have to offer.
+A blog can also be used to optimize your rankings in the search engines so that your company gets tied to the keywords that attract consumers.

 The Danger of Posting and Forgetting

-The comment sections of a blog provide an opportunity for consumers to engage in thoughtful conversation, but they can also get filled with negativity, if not closely monitored.
+The comment sections of a blog provide an opportunity for consumers to engage in thoughtful conversation, but they can also get filled with negativity.
 The anonymity of the digital environment encourages some to respond to even the smallest bit of dissatisfaction in a very public way.
 The better established and more popular your blog becomes, the more vulnerable your company will be to negative feedback.
-Just as with negative social media comments, less than favorable comments on a blog can serve as an opportunity to respond in a way that will reflect positively on your company.
+Just as with negative social media comments, less-than-favorable comments on a blog can serve as an opportunity to respond in a way that will reflect positively on your company.